-With the large number of food safety scandals in China in the last few years, however, not only expats, but more and more local Chinese people have become interested in Organic food.
+With the large number of food safety scandals in China, however, not only expats, but more and more local Chinese are choosing organic food in China.

-In May of each year Biofach, the world's leading organiser of organic food and agriculture trade fairs, hosts an organic exhibition in Shanghai.
-Organic distributors, websites, farms and manufacturers from all over China as well as overseas exhibit their products.
+In May of each year Biofach, the world's leading organizer of organic food and agriculture trade fairs, hosts an organics exhibition in Shanghai.

-One pop-up organic food market in Xujiahui district was followed by a Salon where the audience asked the organic farmers many questions about their business.
+A pop-up organic food market held in Xujiahui district, Shanghai was followed by a Salon where the audience asked the local organic farmers many questions about their business.

 The biggest hurdle and challenge these farmers face in marketing organic food in Shanghai is consumer trust.
 Shanghai expats and locals both question whether or not their organic certificates were obtained through legitimate and rigorous testing, or through good relations alone.